 You will not find many tourists here, just young, hip Athenians that come to mingle with their friends.
 Few international visitors know of the existence of Athens’ Mets district.
 This is your opportunity for a real local experience in Athens.

 This part of town is also home to lots of excellent bars if you wish to continue your evening somewhere “local”.
-Venture into Pagrati, and have drinks at Flamingo, or Kain.
+Venture into Pagrati, and have drinks at Arboritza Kain.

 Plaka Hotel Roof Garden

 Opening Hours: 8 pm – 1 am daily